CCRI-Cyberknights/stemday_2025/04_Vigenère/README.txt

 🖥️ Script to run: break_vigenere.sh

 🚫 Not every decoded result will be valid.
-Only one flag matches the official format: CCRI-XXX-###
+Only one flag matches the official format: CCRI-AAAA-1111

 Good luck, Agent. 🕵️